Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Fermion Response in the Domain Wall Solutions

 where $\eta$ and $\eta_5$ are coupling constants, $\Gamma_5$ is the chirality matrix, and $B$ is related to the charge conjugation matrix via $C \equiv B^T \Gamma^0$.
 The scalar must have $q_\phi = 2 q_\chi$, and its condensation breaks the $U(1)$.
 This leads to terms like $\chi \chi + \chi^* \chi^*$ in the effective Lagrangian, analogous to the $ c c + c^\dagger c^\dagger$ terms in a BCS superconductor Lagrangian.

 Our system can be viewed as an elaboration of (\ref{PhotoDirac}).
 Instead of coupling a single charged field to its conjugate, our system has a ``Cooper pair" coupling between the charged scalar, the charged field $\chi_2$ and the neutral field $\chi_0$, breaking gauge invariance when the scalar condenses, as well as a ``Majorana" coupling between the neutral field $\chi_0$ and its own conjugate $\bar\chi_0$, mediated by the gauge field and the scalar squared.
-We will discuss this structure further as we examine the results.
+Looking at a coupling like (\ref{PhotoLag}), it is somewhat natural to think of the scalar field as being dual to the Cooper pair fermion bilinear.
+Our system is a little more complicated: the two fermionic operators are of the form $Y \psi$, so the Cooper pair is some part of $Y \psi Y \psi$, while the operator dual to the scalar that condenses is either of the form $Y^2$ or $\psi^2$.
+The non-chiral mixing matrix \eno{eq:chargeBasisS} lacks the $\Gamma_5$ terms found in \cite{Faulkner:2009am}, but these are present in the full chiral mixing matrix.